onzfonz/comp227/src/content/6/en/part6c.md

 {
   "tasks": [
     {
-      "content": "the app state is in redux store", "important": true,
+      "content": "learn more about how the app state is in redux store", "important": true,
       "id": 1
     },
     {
-      "content": "state changes are made with actions", "important": false,
+      "content": "understand more fully how state changes are made with actions", "important": false,
       "id": 2
     }